davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Standardized development process and tools; developers could immediately start work on a new project without reinventing the wheel
++ Standardized development process and tools; developers could immediately start work on a new project and re-use existing code and tools
 + Created department intranet for knowledge sharing and documentation; by moving away from email-based knowledge transfer, on-boarding of new employees become very fast and the team was able to grow without significant problems
 + Ensured the successful delivery of numerous Java web projects as well as successful support of business development efforts
-+ Participated in organization-wide development process establishment; unifyied business procurement, design, and development into an iterative, repeatable process
++ Participated in organization-wide development process establishment; unified business procurement, design, and development into an iterative, repeatable process

 #### Software Engineer
 _2/1998 - 6/1999_